-The OPA4684 provides output voltage and current capabilities that can support the needs of driving doubly-terminated 50Ω lines.
-For a 100Ω load at the gain of +2, (see Figure 1), the total load is the parallel combination of the 100Ω load and the $1.6k\Omega$ total feedback network impedance.
-This 94Ω load will require no more than 40mA output current to support the $\pm 3.8 V$ minimum output voltage swing specified for 100Ω loads.
-This is well under the specified minimum +110mA/-90mA output current specifications over the full temperature range.
+The OPA2684 provides output voltage and current capabilities that can support the needs of driving doubly-terminated 50Ω lines.
+For a 100Ω load at the gain of +2, (see Figure 1), the total load is the parallel combination of the 100Ω load and the 1.6k Ω total feedback network impedance.
+This 94 Ω load will require no more than 40mA output current to support the ±3.8V minimum output voltage swing specified for 100 Ω loads.
+This is well under the specified minimum +120/-90mA specifications over the full temperature range.

 The specifications described above, though familiar in the industry, consider voltage and current limits separately.
 In many applications, it is the voltage • current, or V-I product, which is more relevant to circuit operation.
-Refer to the Output Voltage and Current Limitations curve in the Typical Characteristics.
+Refer to the "Output Voltage and Current Limitations" plot in the Typical Characteristics.
 The X- and Y-axes of this graph show the zero-voltage output current limit and the zero-current output voltage limit, respectively.
-The four quadrants give a more detailed view of the OPA4684's output drive capabilities.
+The four quadrants give a more detailed view of the OPA2684's output drive capabilities.
 Superimposing resistor load lines onto the plot shows the available output voltage and current for specific loads.

 The minimum specified output voltage and current over temperature are set by worst-case simulations at the cold temperature extreme.
 Only at cold startup will the output current and voltage decrease to the numbers shown in the Electrical Characteristic tables.
-As the output transistors deliver power, their junction temperatures will increase, decreasing their V{BE} s (increasing the available output voltage swing) and increasing their current gains (increasing the available output current).
-In steady-state operation, the available output voltage and current will always be greater than that shown in the over temperature specifications since the output stage junction temperatures will be higher than the minimum specified operating ambient.
+As the output transistors deliver power, their junction temperatures will increase, decreasing their V{BE} 's (increasing the available output voltage swing) and increasing their current gains (increasing the available output current).
+In steady-state operation, the available output voltage and current will always be greater than that shown in the over-temperature specifications since the output stage junction temperatures will be higher than the minimum specified operating ambient.

 To maintain maximum output stage linearity, no output shortcircuit protection is provided.
-This will not normally be a problem since most applications include a series-matching resistor at the output that will limit the internal power dissipation if the output side of this resistor is shorted to ground.
-However, shorting the output pin directly to a power-supply pin will, in most cases, destroy the amplifier.
+This will not normally be a problem since most applications include a series matching resistor at the output that will limit the internal power dissipation if the output side of this resistor is shorted to ground.
+However, shorting the output pin directly to the adjacent positive power-supply pin (8 pin packages) can destroy the amplifier.
 If additional short-circuit protection is required, consider a small-series resistor in the power-supply leads.
 This will, under heavy output loads, reduce the available output voltage swing.
-A 5Ω series resistor in each power-supply lead will limit the internal power dissipation to less than 1W for an output short-circuit while decreasing the available output voltage swing only 0.25V for up to 50mA desired load currents.
-This slight drop in available swing is more if multiple channels are driving heavy loads simultaneously.
-Always place the 0.1μF powersupply decoupling capacitors after these supply current limiting resistors, directly on the supply pins.
+A 5 Ω series resistor in each powersupply lead will limit the internal power dissipation to less than 1W for an output short-circuit, while decreasing the available output voltage swing only 0.25V for up to 50mA desired load currents.
+Always place the 0.1μF power-supply decoupling capacitors after these supply current limiting resistors directly on the supply pins.